Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 Psychological and Social Impact

 The visible deformity from Dowager’s Hump can affect self-image and confidence.
-Many people feel embarrassed or anxious about their appearance.
+Many individuals feel embarrassed or anxious about their appearance.

 Chronic pain and limited mobility may lead to social withdrawal and isolation.
 Dependence on others for daily activities can also reduce feelings of independence.